How to Increase Blog Traffic — The Key Steps to Getting More Readers in 2025

 • It can help encourage return visits to your blog, as discussions take hold in your comments section.

-• Some search engine optimization experts believe that Google treats blog posts which generate a lot of community discussion preferentially to those without any comments — possibly because it increases ‘dwell time’ on the post.
+• Some search engine optimization experts believe that Google treats blog posts which generate a lot of community discussion preferentially to those without any comments.

 However, always make sure you moderate these comments carefully — search engines can penalize sites containing spammy comments, user-generated content or links.